-Sherman back to the Seahawks?
+Richard Sherman back to the Seahawks?
 He’d reportedly be open to it

 The key in whether Seattle might actually take a run at a Sherman reunion may be Quinton Dunbar, who remains a free agent.
 Dunbar, who dealt with a knee injury all season, started six games at right cornerback last year opposite Shaquill Griffin, who has since signed with Jacksonville.

 The Seahawks finally pulled the plug on Dunbar after a tough outing against Buffalo on Nov.
 8 that made clear he was nowhere near 100%.
-That he was never fully healthy means Seattle didn’t really get to see the Dunbar the Seahawks were anticipating when they dealt a fifth-round pick to Washington to get him.
+That he was never fully healthy means Seattle didn’t really get to see the Dunbar the team dealt a fifth-round pick to Washington to get.

 Dunbar, who will be 29 in July, wanted out of Washington, in part because he wanted a big-money contract extension that wasn’t forthcoming.